Stress and Your Menstrual Cycle: Is there a link?

 - Your body’s response to stress and the regulation of your menstrual cycle are both coordinated by the hypothalamus (this is called the hypothalamic-pituitary-gonadal axis or HPG axis).

-- The hypothalamus produces a hormone called gonadotropin-releasing hormone (GnRH), which acts as a downstream regulator for the release of other important hormones such as Follicle Stimulating Hormone (FSH) and Luteinising hormone (LH).
+- The hypothalamus produces a hormone called gonadotropin-releasing hormone (GnRH), which encourages the brain to release for the release of other important hormones such as Follicle Stimulating Hormone (FSH), which is involved in helping your eggs mature and Luteinising hormone (LH), which coordinates ovulation.

-- These control the production of the key hormones everyone knows, Oestrogen and Progesterone.
+- These in turn, control the hormones made by the ovaries to – Oestrogen and Progesterone.

-- Oestrogen plays an important role in the maturation of a single egg for ovulation.
+- Oestrogen plays an important role in helping your eggs grow and mature.

-- Progesterone is produced once ovulation occurs by the corpus luteum and prepares the uterus for either a potential fertilised egg to be implanted (yay!), limiting PMS symptoms (double yay!).
+- Progesterone is produced once ovulation and prepares the uterus for either a potential pregnancy

 The menstrual cycle is coordinated by the same area of the brain as the stress response.
 Therefore, it makes sense that cortisol and CRH are able to affect the levels of the regulatory hormone, GnRH – affecting all the other hormones under the control of GnRH.

-Cortisol can effectively delay ovulation by blocking the release of LH, preventing that mid-cycle surge.
-This stops progesterone production from the corpus luteum making your cycles longer and potentially heavier.
+Cortisol can effectively delay ovulation by blocking the release of LH,.
+This can interfere with progesterone production making your cycles longer and potentially heavier.
 Conversely, high levels of stress are also associated with shorter cycles.

 In a nutshell, stress can make your periods longer or shorter, make them stop altogether or even make your PMS worse, all by interacting with the HPG axis.
 Stress can also affect periods in subsequent months, changing their duration and even how painful they may be.
 This means a stressful event a month or two ago could affect your period in subsequent months.